ZXZhIGVsZmll/tiktok-video-dl-py/README.md

 To show Help/Usage use the `--help` flag.

 ## Features
-- Provide a filename for the downloaded video using --ouput parameter
+- Provide a path/filename using --ouput parameter
 - Show info using --info parameter

 ## Roadmap